MPIDR/EGM/1_reproducible_results/readme.md

 Reproducing results from the paper
 ==================================

 In what follows, I show how these datasets were analysed to produce the results reported in the paper.
+Note that the code will not work using only the sample datasets included in the EGM package.
+Resarchers interested in replicating any particular section of the analysis are encouraged to contact the author.

 Figure 2.
 Completion rates by matching
 --------------------------------------